 Special Studies & Honors Thesis

-Independent study courses (FREN 395, ITAL 395, PORT 396, or SPAN 395) allow students to undertake research on topics that are not available through normal course offerings.
-Independent study courses may not be offered simply because a student cannot get into a class or due to difficulties a student may have in their scheduling of classes.
+Independent studies courses (FREN 395, ITAL 395, PORT 396, or SPAN 395) allow students to undertake research on topics that are not available through normal course offerings.
+Independent studies courses may not be offered simply because a student cannot get into a class or due to difficulties a student may have in their scheduling of classes.
 Interested students must:

 - Develop an idea for studying a topic not covered in an existing course or one that extends a topic already studied.

-The steps outlined above should occur before the end of the semester prior to enrollment in the independent study course.
+The steps outlined above should occur before the end of the semester prior to enrollment in the independent studies course.

-The steps in the approval process require that the student and the supervising professor:
+The steps in the approval process are as follows:

-- Develop a syllabus for the independent study that specifies the topic and readings for the course, the dates by which readings and written work must be completed, and the frequency of required meetings.
-The syllabus should also describe the assessment procedures and criteria for determining the student’s final.
-Because an Independent Study is an upper-level course, there should be a substantial writing component.
+- The student develops a Learning Contract (in consultation with the professor), which includes the topics and readings to be covered, the dates by which readings and written work must be completed, and the frequency of required meetings.
+The contract should also describe the assessment procedures and criteria for determining the student’s final grade.
+Because an Independent Studies course is an upper-level course, there should be a substantial writing component.

 Requests for independent study courses must be submitted by no later than the end of the first week of classes.